natunaorg/fivem/docs/BUILDING.md

 To build database, you need to run:
 - `npm run db:migrate` or `yarn db:migrate` to perform a a database migration from the migration file.
-- `npm run db:schema:generate` or `yarn db:schema:generate` to generate the new database schema from the migration file.
+- `npm run db:create-schema` or `yarn db:create-schema` to generate the new database schema from the migration file.
 - `npm run db:setup` or `yarn db:setup` to perform 2 steps above.

 ## Steps